 My top firewise succulents are quite common and start easily from cuttings.
 If you live in a fire-prone, backcountry area, consider them one more weapon in your arsenal against wildfire by planting them around your property's perimeter.

-In combination, these readily available succulents make a beautiful, low-water landscape.
+In combination, these readily available succulents make beautiful, low-water landscape plants.
 This garden, for example, originated entirely from cuttings:

 Opuntia (paddle cactus)